ejames9/Djam/README.rst

 r.status
    -This property will give you access to the dialogues' HTTP status code, in case there are issues. r.text
-   -This property will give you a stringified version of the JSON response. r.binary
+   -This property will give you a stringified version of the JSON/XML response. r.binary
    -This property will get you binary version of the response.